Save up to $1,322 on our trips! Limited spots. Book Now.

 St. Augustine from Matanzas River

-This walking tour stops at 4 or more of the city’s most unique pubs and is a fun and refreshing way to learn about the history and traditions of taverns in St. Augustine.
+Walking tour stop at 4 or more of the city’s most unique pubs and are a fun and refreshing way to learn about the history and traditions of taverns in St. Augustine.
 Places offer a variety of choices, including premium beers, ales, sangria, and wines.
 You’ll be on your feet, so wear comfortable shoes and make reservations early as spaces are limited.

 Have a spooky encounter on a Ghost Tour